Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 First, suppose that the limit $A$ is a flat cylinder.
 Then, the vertical edges of $R_i$ are contained in the vertical edges of non-rectangular branches.
 The limit of the vertical edges of $R_i$ are points on the different boundary components of $A$.
 Therefore, each boundary component of $A$ must intersect a non-rectangular branch in its horizontal edge.
 Therefore, the cylinder is a branch of $T_{X, H}$ by the construction of $\tt_{X, H}$.

-If the limit $A$ is a single leaf, similarly, one can show that the vertical one-skeleton of $T_{X, H_X}$, since a loop can be regard as a degeneration of a flat cylinder.
+If the limit $A$ is a single leaf, similarly, one can show that the vertical one-skeleton of $T_{X, H_X}$, since a loop can be regarded as a degeneration of a flat cylinder.

 (\ref{iSpiralCylinderCloseToFlatCylinder}) First assume that the limit $A$ is a flat cylinder.
-As the $(\ep, \sqrt[4]{\ep})$-neighborhood of the singular set is disjoint from the interior of $A$, we can enlarge $A$ to a maximal flat cylinder $\hat{A}$ in $E_{X, H}$ whose interior contains (the closure of) $A$.
-Then, each boundary component of $\hat{A}$ contain at least one singular point.
+Since the $(r, \sqrt[4]{r})$-neighborhood of the singular set is disjoint from the interior of $A$, we can enlarge $A$ to a maximal flat cylinder $\hat{A}$ in $E_{X, H}$ whose interior contains (the closure of) $A$.
+Then, each boundary component of $\hat{A}$ contains at least one singular point.
 Since $A$ is a cylindrical branch, each boundary component $\ell$ of $A$ contains a horizontal edge of a non-rectangular branch $P_\ell$ of $T_{X, H_X}$ which contains a singular point in the boundary of $\hat{A}$.
-Let $P_{i, 1}, \dots, P_{i, k_i}$ be all non-rectangular branches of $T_{X, i}$, such that $P_{i, 1} \cup \dots \cup P_{i, k_i}$ converges to the union of all non-rectangular branches of $T_{X, H_X}$ which have horizontal edges contained in the boundary of $A$.
-Then, for sufficiently, large $i$, the vertical edges of $R_{i,1}. \dots, R_{i, n_i}$ are contained in vertical edges of polygonal branches $P_{i, 1}, \dots, P_{i, k_i}$.
-Then the assertion follows.

-The similar argument holds in the case when the limit is a closed loop in a singular leaf. \Qed{LimitOfLongBranches}